SuleimanFarah/sunpy/Home:-Release-Checklist.md

 This triggers the Azure release pipeline which will build and test the wheels and dist then upload them to PyPi for you.

 - [ ] Update the conda forge sunpy-feedstock repo, ideally a bot should do it for you
+- [ ] Push the update to the stable branch

 **Post Release:**
 - [ ] Make sure all builds of sunpy are complete and uploaded (conda-forge and wheels)